Anxious wait for Puerto Rico as court mulls governorship

 It was not clear whether the Supreme Court would hold a hearing or simply issue a written opinion.
 There is no deadline, though legal experts expect a decision within days.

 A ruling will be final and cannot be appealed, with a majority of five judges required to declare a law unconstitutional.
 Six of the nine judges were appointed by governors from Pierluisi’s party, the pro-statehood New Progressive Party, and three by the main opposition Popular Democratic Party.
-The senator leading the effort against Pierluisi is also a member of the NPP.
+The senator leading the effort against Pierluisi is in his party.

-In a 14-page filing, attorneys for Pierluisi accused the Senate of contributing to the island’s political instability and noted it had the opportunity to vote on Pierluisi’s nomination but did not do so.
+In a 14-page filing, lawyers for Pierluisi accused the Senate of contributing to the island’s political instability and noted it had the opportunity to vote on Pierluisi’s nomination but did not do so.

 “Puerto Rico is embarking on a traumatic episode of high political tension that, unquestionably, aggravates the economic crisis that it has been going through for more than a decade, places at risk efforts to recover from the ravages of Hurricanes Irma and Maria (and) adversely affects relations with the federal government,” the filing states.